cnmodel/cnmodel/README.rst

-Make sure you are in the cnmodel directory, and that you have selected the right environment in Anaconda (in my case, this is usually py3mpl3).
+Make sure you are in the cnmodel directory, and that you have selected the right environment in Anaconda (in my case, this is usually an environment called py3mpl3 - python 3 with matplotlib 3).

 At this point::